jkalis-MS/CodeOptimizationsSampleApp/README.md

 > [!IMPORTANT]
 > ### Enable Managed Identity
-> Now any application (if it knows the connection string with a unique instrumentation key) can send data to your Application Insights.
+> Application Insights is by-default in "local authentication" mode.
+Which means that any application (if it knows the connection string with a unique instrumentation key) can send data to your Application Insights.
 A more secure way is using Microsoft Entra authentication.
 > More details in the [documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler#enable-microsoft-entra-authentication-for-profile-ingestion).

-The steps to enable system manged identity are as follows:
+_**The steps to enable system manged identity are as follows:**_

 2.7.
 In your App Service, on the **Identity** page validate that **Status** for Sytem assigned identity is **On**
 2.8.
 On the same page click **Azure role assignments** and add a new role assignment **Monitoring Metrics Publisher**